hapax/hapax.github.io/assets/teaching.md

 6}\left(\frac{1}{7\cdot 2^7}\right) + \cdots
 $$

+As students can check themselves, this formula converges extremely rapidly.
+Newton arrived at this
+"I am ashamed to tell you to how many figures I carried these computations, having no other business at the time."

 To arrive at this point, we have thrown rigour to the wind, ignoring the radius of the power series and the uniform convergence of the sum needed to integrate term-by-term.